MrChickenNuggetBM/AutoObfuscator/README.md

 ﻿# AutoObfuscator

+All suggested changes within this README.md address the index.js file.

 This respository contians Node.js code which'll allow for automatic on-save Obfuscation for external JS files [1] and Uglification for external CSS files [2].
 A watch is applied [3], so that, when the user saves a file ending with `*-preugly.js` or `*-preugly.css` (or whatever suffix user changes it to in the code, by changing `const suffix`), an obfuscated/uglified copy is created in the same directory without the `-preugly` suffix.
 The user can change the code to save to a different directory if they wish, by programmatcially manipulating `const outputFile`.

 First of all, the user should have Node.js installed on their device.
 After cloning this repository, they should run the following command to download all the required packages.